fdformula/FiniteDifferenceFormula.py/README.md

 # FiniteDifferenceFormula

-Ported from https://github.com/Winux2k/FiniteDifferenceFormula.jl, this Python package provides a general finite difference formula generator and a tool for teaching/learning the finite difference method.
+Ported from a Julia package, https://github.com/Winux2k/FiniteDifferenceFormula.jl, this Python package provides a general finite difference formula generator and a tool for teaching/learning the finite difference method.
 It generates finite difference formulas for derivatives of various orders by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
 We can use it to generate new formulas in addition to verification of known ones.

 We may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution, symmetry, and beauty in